-The spatial strategy for the IAMP AAP seeks to deliver a scheme comprising 260,000 sq m floorspace for automotive and other advanced manufacturing, engineering and related distribution businesses.
+- 87. The spatial strategy for the IAMP AAP seeks to deliver a scheme comprising 260,000 sq m floorspace for automotive and other advanced manufacturing, engineering and related distribution businesses.
 The IAMP AAP comprises a core developable area of 100ha with a further 50ha of land safeguarded for possible future development in the longer term.
-In addition 135ha is retained within the IAMP AAP area along the River Don corridor for environmental mitigation and remains designated as Green Belt.
+In addition, 135ha is retained within the IAMP AAP area along the River Don corridor to accommodate some of the fer environmental mitigation required for biodiversity loss within the site and remains designated as Green Belt. - 88.
 The IAMP will create a world class facility fit for the demands of the automotive and advanced manufacturing sectors in the 21st century.
-The policies map at Appendix A establishes the spatial strategy for the IAMP.

-The strategic policies and AAP policies map set a framework to ensure integration with the Nissan plant and the Enterprise Zone; a high quality environment in a setting along the River Don corridor; and accessibility to the improved A19 with access to labour and export markets.
+The policies map at Appendix A establishes the spatial strategy for the IAMP. - 89.
+The strategic policies and AAP policies map set a framework to ensure integration with the Nissan plant and the Enterprise Zone; a high quality environment in a setting along the River Don corridor; and accessibility to the improved A19 with access to labour and export markets. - 90.
 The purpose of the strategic policies in this section are to guide future development within the IAMP AAP area.
 This section also specifies the design guidelines and masterplan principles necessary to achieve comprehensive delivery of a high quality, internationally renowned business park.